by Nebula Haze

 Easy Coco Coir Setup for Two Plants

-- Growing Medium: Canna Organic Coco <– 50l is about 13 gallons, so one bag would fill two solo cups to start seedlings, two 1-gallon pots to for intermediate stage, then you can do final transplant to two 5-gallon pots to complete the grow.
+- Growing Medium: Mother Earth Coco <– 50l is about 13 gallons, so one bag would fill two solo cups to start seedlings, two 1-gallon pots for intermediate stage, then you can do final transplant to two 5-gallon pots to complete the grow.

 - Nutrients: Fox Farms Hydro Nutrient Trio + a PH Test Kit.
 Follow the included nutrient schedule at 1/2 strength.
 This trio is full of organic goodness and contains all the nutrients your plants need from seed to harvest.